 What is the Office of Economic Opportunity?

-Created by the Community Economic Opportunity Act of 1983, the Office of Economic Opportunity (OEO) is the state's administering agency for the Community Services, Low-Income Home Energy Assistance, Weatherization Assistance and Emergency Solutions Grant programs.
+Created by the Community Economic Opportunity Act of 1983, the Office of Economic Opportunity (OEO) is the state's administering agency for the Community Services Block Grant, Low-Income Home Energy Assistance Program, Weatherization Assistance Program and Emergency Solutions Grant.
 OEO works in partnership with community action agencies and other non-profit agencies to administer and distribute funds for local initiatives designed to appreciably impact the causes of poverty.

 Looking for help?

 Find a Community Action Agency near you.
 Select your county:

 The Emergency Solutions Grant (ESG) program is intended to help individuals and families who are homeless or at risk of becoming homeless.
 This includes providing funds for emergency shelters.